andadapt/resources/ks4/year11/cpu/PITCHME.md

 @ol
 - Increasing the core count increases the (FDE) cycles per second
+- As FDE cycles can be run simultaneously
 - 2 core at 1Hz, can do 2 (FDE) cycles per second
 - 2 cores at 2 Hz, 4 (FDE) cycles per second
 @ol